ber532k/mkpdf/README.md

 in every GNU/Linux system by default.
 Please drop me a message, if this is not the case.

+### Automated Language Detection

+Mkpdf can make use of the python [langdetect library](https://pypi.python.org/pypi/langdetect) to automatically detect the language used in a document – which is done in case `lang` is neither specified via metadata nor via the command line.
+This information is then used for hyphenation, citations etc. To use this feature, make sure python 3.x is installed and `python3` is executable and in your `PATH`.
+You will also have to install `langdetect` – probably via pip or pip3 (running `pip install --user langdetect`).
+If either python3 or langdetect are missing, mkpdf will simply skip language detection.

 ## Usage (v0.3 – coming soon)

 ```